learn-co-curriculum/cssi-2.9-comments-and-formatting/Readme.md

 > Jeff Atwood, cofounder of StackOverflow

 ####Rules of thumb
-+ look up the rules for case syntax with variable and function names (javascript tends to use camelCase)
++ look up the rules for case syntax with variable and function names (JavaScript tends to use camelCase)
 + give variables and parameters meaningful names
   + think about what the variable represents, where it is coming from, what its role is
   + consider whether your name should be plural or singular - is `name_array` or `names` better?